Alonso-del-Arte/algebraic-integer-calculator/README.md

 project.
 I don't intend to upgrade Java if it's not a long-term support (LTS) release.

+This is still a JUnit 4 project.
+But rather than be limited by JUnit 4 not having the things from JUnit 5 that I sometimes need, like `assertThrows()`, I just use the equivalents from [TestFrame](https://testframe.org).
+Preferably use TestFrame 1.0, but for now 0.95 should also work (note that 0.9 used the `testframe` namespace rather than `org.testframe`).

 I've split off information on the basics of algebraic number theory to [a new page](Basics.md).